-- a) A Water Use License from the Water Resources Management Division is required; - b) Shot holes for seismic activities will not be within 100 m of any water well, structure or buried service line; - c) Drilling mud, together with drilling cuttings and return water, will be treated using a polydrill filter box or suitable alternative (See Figure 10-3).
-Solids collected will be disposed of at an approved waste disposal site.
-All treated water will be discharged on land to the environment in a manner that will promote permeation into overburden soils and will not enter or impair waterbodies.
-If drilling mud is required, biodegradable products such as clear-bore or an approved equivalent will be used.
-The type will be documented and the up-to-date MSDS provided and kept on file;
+- a) A Water Use License from the Water Resources Management Division is required; - b) Shot holes for seismic activities shall not be within 100 m of any water well, structure or buried service line; - c) Drilling mud, together with drilling cuttings and return water, shall be treated using a polydrill filter box or suitable alternative (See Figure 10-3).
+Solids collected shall be disposed of at an approved waste disposal site.
+All treated water shall be discharged on land to the environment in a manner that shall promote permeation into overburden soils and shall not enter or impair waterbodies.
+If drilling mud is required, biodegradable products such as clear-bore or an approved equivalent shall be used.
+The type shall be documented and the up-to-date MSDS provided and kept on file;

-Figure 10-3 - Polydrill Filter Box used for Solids Removal in Drilling Applications
+Figure 11-3 - Polydrill Filter Box used for Solids Removal in Drilling Applications

-- d) All discharges will meet the Environmental Control Water and Sewer Regulations (ECWSR); - e) Drilling of boreholes will be conducted in compliance with all conditions of the Exploration Approval for the work required under the Mineral Regulations issued under the Mineral Act; - f) All drilling equipment on the Project Site will use only oils/lubricants that classify as "biodegradable" (refer to Section, "Storage, Handling, Use and Disposal of Fuel & Other Hazardous Materials" within this document for additional information on the use of biodegradable oils/lubricants); - g) Due to the nature of drilling activities (quicksnaps, couplings) oil drops and leaks may occur.
-The area will be cleaned up at every opportunity and all rigs will be equipped with spill kits (as outlined in Section "Storage, Handling, Use and Disposal of Fuel & Other Hazardous Materials" within this document); - h) In the event of a hose rupture or loss of hydraulic fluid, the Spill Response Plan will be followed; - i) Abandoned drill holes will be sealed with a cement grout bentonite mixture; - j) If explosives are used in seismic shot holes, a blasting plan will be reviewed with the OSEM to ensure any unexploded charges are removed from the holes prior to sealing; - k) If blasting occurs near water, DFO's "Guidelines for the use of Explosions in or near Canadian Fisheries Waters" will be consulted; - Drilling sites will be cleared of vegetation following the procedures detailed in Section, "Clearing of Vegetation" of this document; - m) Disposal of all drilling materials and associated solid wastes will be undertaken in accordance with the procedures in Section, "Solid Waste Disposal" of this document;
+- d) All discharges shall meet the Environmental Control Water and Sewer Regulations (ECWSR); - e) Drilling of boreholes shall be conducted in compliance with all conditions of the Exploration Approval for the work required under the Mineral Regulations issued under the Mineral Act; - f) All drilling equipment on the Project Site shall use only oils/lubricants that classify as "biodegradable" (refer to Section, "Storage, Handling, Use and Disposal of Fuel & Other Hazardous Materials" within this document for additional information on the use of biodegradable oils/lubricants); - g) Due to the nature of drilling activities (quicksnaps, couplings) oil drops and leaks may occur.
+The area shall be cleaned up at every opportunity and all rigs shall be equipped with spill kits (as outlined in Section "Storage, Handling, Use and Disposal of Fuel & Other Hazardous Materials" within this document): - h) In the event of a hose rupture or loss of hydraulic fluid, the Spill Response Plan shall be followed; - i) Abandoned drill holes shall be sealed with a cement grout bentonite mixture; - j) If explosives are used in seismic shot holes, a blasting plan shall be reviewed with the OSEM to ensure any unexploded charges are removed from the holes prior to sealing; - k) If blasting occurs near water, DFO's "Guidelines for the use of Explosions in or near Canadian Fisheries Waters" shall be consulted; - Drilling sites shall be cleared of vegetation following the procedures detailed in Section, "Clearing of Vegetation" of this document; - m) Disposal of all drilling materials and associated solid wastes shall be undertaken in accordance with the procedures in Section, "Solid Waste Disposal" of this document;

-- n) Fuel will be stored, handled and transported according to Sections "Storage, Handling, Use and Disposal of Fuel & Other Hazardous Materials" and "Buffer Zones within this document; - Water applications will be used to control dust.
-Water-based drilling dust suppression systems may require anti-freeze in winter months, which will be approved by the DOEC.
-The use of water for dust control or coring/wash boring will be undertaken in a manner that ensures return water does not enter watercourses; - p) Drilling equipment will have muffled exhaust to minimize noise; - q) No person will deposit or permit deposition of oil, oil wastes or any other substance harmful to migratory birds in any waters or any area frequented by migratory birds; and - r) If possible, drilling will be scheduled to minimize disturbance to animals in sensitive areas during sensitive time periods.
+- n) Fuel shall be stored, handled and transported according to Sections "Storage, Handling, Use and Disposal of Fuel & Other Hazardous Materials" and "Buffer Zones within this document; - Water applications shall be used to control dust.
+Water-based drilling dust suppression systems may require anti-freeze in winter months, which shall be approved by the DOEC.
+The use of water for dust control or coring/wash boring shall be undertaken in a manner that ensures return water does not enter watercourses; - p) Drilling equipment shall have muffled exhaust to minimize noise; - q) No person shall deposit or permit deposition of oil, oil wastes or any other substance harmful to migratory birds in any waters or any area frequented by migratory birds; and - r) If possible, drilling shall be scheduled to minimize disturbance to animals in sensitive areas during sensitive time periods.

-10.10.2 Water Well
+11.10.2 Water Well